nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

     hostname: secure-app.example.com
 ```

-This BackendTLSPolicy is an example of a Direct Policy Attachment.
-It targets the `secure-app` Service in the `default` Namespace.
+This example targets the `secure-app` Service in the `default` Namespace.
 The TLS configuration in the `backend-tls` Policy will be applied for all Routes that reference the `secure-app` Service.

 When to use Direct Policy Attachment: